NBIA09015U Principal Subject in Molecular Genetics 2

 1) that the student has satisfactorily presented at least two seminars to fellow students during the course and

-2) has participated actively with relevant questions/comments in at least 7 of the 9 sessions (80%).
+2) has participated actively with relevant questions/comments in at 80% of the sessions.

 - All aids allowed